 During the term of the HAP contract, the owner must lease contract units to eligible families that are selected and referred by the Authority from the Authority's waiting list(s).
 Except for families converted as part of the RAD program and as provided in the Authority policy below, the contract unit leased to the family must be the appropriate size unit for the size of the family, based on the Authority's subsidy standards.
-Families converted as part of the RAD program and Authority policy below must occupy the closest and most appropriate size unit for the size of the family, based on the Authority's subsidy standards.
+Families converted as part of the size of the family, based on the Authority's subsidy standards.